-Pineapple Rum Cake Recipe – A homemade buttery sour cream pound cake is enhanced with sweet tropical pineapple flavor and a rum syrup.
-The gorgeous pineapple upside down topping makes it a showstopper!
+Pineapple Rum Cake Recipe – A homemade buttery sour cream pound cake with a lovely texture and pineapple flavor like my Pineapple Coconut Cake that is enhanced with sweet tropical pineapple flavor and a rum syrup.
+The gorgeous pineapple upside down cake topping makes it a showstopper!

 Here come the rum cakes.
 Decadent pound cakes drenched in buttery rum syrup and decked out with glazes galore.
 Making your way through the holiday season, you’ll find rum cakes of all shapes and sizes or flavors and textures because each one is truly like a snowflake: one-of-a-kind.
 Recipes are passed down and new ones are created but each represents a vital part of a holiday meal.

 WHAT IS RUM CAKE?

 Traditionally, rum cake is enjoyed in the Caribbean as a holiday season dessert, descended from holiday puddings such as “figgy pudding”.
 There are many variations of the cake across the Caribbean but they all share the same base of flavor and texture.
 A light sponge cake soaked with dark, delicious rum.
 In making my own version of the rum cake, I wanted to tie together Caribbean flavor and a Southern American classic.
 From there, the Pineapple Rum Cake with a fun Upside Down Cake twist was born.
 The pineapple flavor in this cake is delicate and perfectly complemented by a generous hint of rum and butter.